capr/luapower-work/terra/tr.md

 is the process of breaking down the text into _segments_ for the purpose of shaping, line-wrapping and rasterization.

+Segments are formed at the boundaries of property combinations that require separate shaping calls.
 The idea is to break down the text into the largest pieces that have enough relevant properties in common to be shaped as a unit, but are also the smallest pieces that are allowed to be wrapped.
 To that effect, a new segment is cut whenever:

   * script and/or language changes from the previous span.
   * there's a soft-wrapping opportunity.